siditaduli/siditaduli/README.md

 📚 10+ years of experience in research

-🔝 16+ years of experience as a Programming Trainer in University
+🔝 16+ years of experience as a Lecturer in University of Shkodra, Albania and 2 years in Tirana, as a Lecturer of Data Visualization Course

 ## Personal Website and Social Networks